-We provide appropriate, safe care of patients needing vaginal mesh surgery implant, revision, or removal to treat incontinence, prolapse, and pelvic floor dysfunction.
+We provide appropriate, safe care for women needing vaginal mesh surgery implant, revision or removal to treat incontinence, prolapse and pelvic floor dysfunction.

-We believe all women with urinary incontinence and vaginal prolapse should be offered non-surgical treatment options such as physical therapy, pessary, or clinical observation to improve pelvic floor muscle function first before considering a surgical treatment.
+We believe all women with urinary incontinence and vaginal prolapse should first be offered non-surgical treatment options such as physical therapy, pessary or clinical observation to improve pelvic floor muscle function – before considering a surgical treatment.

-Unfortunately, many women have had failed native tissue repairs for vaginal incontinence and prolapse, and they have recurrent symptoms of incontinence, vaginal bulge, pain, or infections.
+Many women have had failed native tissue repairs for vaginal incontinence and prolapse, leaving them with recurrent symptoms of incontinence, vaginal bulge, pain or infections.
 The failure rate of a primary native tissue repair can be as high as 40% and the failure rate is even higher for a re-do of a native tissue repair.

 What to Expect

 At your initial visit, we’ll take a thorough history and perform an exam to make sure no other problems – such as occult vaginal mesh erosion or extrusion, recurrent prolapse or pelvic floor muscle issues – are present that need to be addressed.